Overview

 bookings.

-Commands which require login: add
+Commands which require login: add, checkin, checkout,

 Example: login user/admin pw/passw0rd